department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Profile 2.0 Release Plan.md

 ## Go Live!

 ### Planning:
-- Desired date: No later than Sept 23rd, 2020.
+- Desired date: Sept 23rd, 2020.
 - Go / No Go: (ready / not ready)[https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/product-management/go-no-go-meeting-template.md]

 ### 1-week results:
-- Number of unique users: x
+- Number of unique users:
-- Post-launch KPI 1 actual: xx lorem ipsum
+- Post-launch KPI 1 actual:
-- Post-launch KPI 2 actual: xx lorem ipsum
+- Post-launch KPI 2 actual:
-- Post-launch KPI 3 actual: xx lorem ipsum
+- Post-launch KPI 3 actual:
-- Any issues with VA handling/processing?: yes/no, lorem ipsum
+- Any issues with VA handling/processing?:
-- Types of errors logged: lorem ipsum
+- Types of errors logged:
 - Any UX changes necessary based on the logs, or feedback on user challenges, or VA challenges? yes/no
-- If yes, what: lorem ipsum
+- If yes, what:

 ### 1-month results:
-- Number of unique users: x
+- Number of unique users:
-- Post-launch KPI 1 actual: xx lorem ipsum
+- Post-launch KPI 1 actual:
-- Post-launch KPI 2 actual: xx lorem ipsum
+- Post-launch KPI 2 actual:
-- Post-launch KPI 3 actual: xx lorem ipsum
+- Post-launch KPI 3 actual:
-- Any issues with VA handling/processing?: yes/no, lorem ipsum
+- Any issues with VA handling/processing?:
-- Types of errors logged: lorem ipsum
+- Types of errors logged:
 - Any UX changes necessary based on the logs, or feedback on user challenges, or VA challenges? yes/no
-- If yes, what: lorem ipsum
+- If yes, what:

 ## Post-launch Questions